 Scottish Country Dance:

-Fun, Fitness, Friendship
+Fun, Fitness, Friendship… Worldwide

+Dance for joy ~ Scottish Country Dance is lively, multi-generational, and rollicking good fun!
 There are 6 dances each season with wonderful live music.
 Beginners are especially welcome at March Beginners’ Night, and at the Family Christmas dance.
-There are two formal /semi-formal balls each year, and many special events.
-Here are some video links to show you typical dances, and typical Toronto dancers!
+There are formal/semi-formal balls each year, and many special events.
+These video links show typical dances, and typical Toronto dancers!

 Some easy-peasy ceilidh-style dances: